Akan people: Akan politics

 A sub-chief does not, however, need to be a nobleman.
 He only has to be suitable for the position he is to occupy.
 Some sub-chieftaincy positions can be abolished at will.
-They include the heads of the ruling house or Mankrado, the Linquist, the Chief Kingmaker or Jaasehen, the Supi or General of the Army, the Captains of the Army or Asafohen(Fante) among others.
-The way Akans ruled their nation fascinated the tribes of other West African nations and as the Akans conquered or formed alliances with these nations, parts of it were transmitted to them.
+They include the heads of the ruling house or Mankrado, the Linquist, the Chief Kingmaker or Jaasehen/Gyaasehen, the Supi (Fante) or General of the Army, the Captains of the Army or Asafohen (Fante) among others.
+The way Akans ruled their nation fascinated the tribes and peoples of other West African nations and as the Akans conquered or formed alliances with these nations, parts of it were transmitted to them.
 The British particularly felt the Akan system was highly efficient and tried to establish it throughout their dominions in West Africa using the Indirect Rule System.
 The Ewes and the Ga-Adangmes with their close affinity to the Akans have modified certain aspects of it to fit their societies.

-In Ghana and other modern states where the Akan tribe is located, the Kings, Assistant Kings, Princes, and Noblemen of the Akans serve mostly a symbolic role.
+In Ghana and other modern states where the Akan people are located, the Kings, Assistant Kings, Princes, and Noblemen of the Akans serve mostly a symbolic role.
 Modern politics has side-lined them in national politics although it is common to find that an elected or appointed official to be of Akan royalty.
 And, especially in the villages and poor areas, traditional Kings are still very important for organizing development, social services and keeping the peace.
 Some Kings have decided to push ahead with the leadership of their Kingdoms and States in a non-political fashion.
 The Asantehen and okyehen have emphasized Education and Environmental Sustainability respectively.
 Others push the national government and its agents to fulfill promises to their people.

-In modern Ghana, a quasi-legislative/judicial body known as the House of "Chiefs"(a colonial term to belittle African Kings because of the racist belief to not equate an African King with a European King in rank) has been established to oversee "chieftaincy" and the Government of Ghana as the British Government once did certifies the Chiefs and gazettes them.
+In modern Ghana, a quasi-legislative/judicial body known as the House of "Chiefs" (a colonial term to belittle African Kings because of the racist belief to not equate an African King with a European King in rank) has been established to oversee "chieftaincy" and the Government of Ghana as the British Government once did certifies the Chiefs and gazettes them.
 Several Akan Kings sit at the various levels of the National House of "Chiefs".
 Each Paramountcy has a Traditional Council, then there is the Regional House of "Chiefs" and lastly the National House of "Chiefs".
 Akan Kings who once warred with each other and Kings of other nations within Ghana now sit with them to build peace and advocate development for their nations.
 The identity of an Akan nation or meta-ethnicity is expressed by the term Akanman.
 The Akan word ɔman (plural Aman) which forms the second element in this expression has a meaning much of "community, town, nation, state".
 (A)man has been translated as "Akanland".